Fraunhofer IOSB progress report 2025/2026

 Trade fairs and exhibitions

-We presented our technology at trade fairs such as Hannover Messe, E-world energy & water, and IAA Mobility as well as specialist conferences and theme days.
+We presented our technology at diverse trade fairs as well as specialist conferences and theme days.
 We also attended six career shows.

 Patents and brands